EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 <br>

 Seeing the effect of the preprocessor
 : The preprocessor can act in nontrivial ways.
-To see the effect of the preprocessor, use the `--showp` command-line options.\\
+To see the effect of the preprocessor, use the `--showp` command-line option.\\
 See [this annotated output](/docs/outputs/lmf_output/#preprocessors-transformation-of-the-input-file) for an example.